mmalewski/mZOIDer/README.md

 7. Fill out all required fields
 8. Select your craft from the list
 9. Click "Export"
-10. Launch inZOI to see your creation in-game
+10. Launch mZOI to see your creation in-game

 > ⚠️ **Note:** This tool is still experimental.
 Please report any issues you encounter.